-In the increasingly liberalized global order, a paradigm has emerged and continues to be refined in the never ending discourse on the structure, form and every accompanying nuance foreseeable.
-At the centre of this perhaps is the growing advocacy of what some describe as absurd freedoms.
-Often founded on the desire to promote the pursuit of individual pleasure, many are the ideas, actions or thoughts that have received tremendous backing especially from the liberal fraternity.
+In today’s increasingly liberalized global order, a new paradigm has emerged over free speech and violence, and continues to be refined in a never ending discourse over structure, form and every accompanying nuance imaginable.
+At the centre of this, perhaps, is the growing advocacy over what some describe as “absurd freedoms”.
+Often designed to promote the pursuit of individual pleasure, many are the ideas, actions or thoughts that have received tremendous backing especially from the liberal fraternity.

-The horrifying Charlie Hebdo attack raised a great debate on free speech and the right to offend.
-Free speech many argue is an absolute right.
-The rather mild and moderate position that says it is right to check free speech isn’t only self-defeating, it is extremely counterintuitive and ridiculous; it has been argued.
+The horrifying Charlie Hebdo attacks raised serious debates over free speech and the right to offend.
+Free speech many argue should be an absolute right.
+That the rather mild and moderate position that not right is absolute and so speech should be checked is not only self-defeating, it is perhaps counterintuitive and ridiculous; others have responded.

-The ensuing debate demonstrated a few interesting things.
-It said that freedom of expression is a non-negotiable right and if there were ever a need for compromise, it is that those who find the expressions of others offensive should either respond in equal fashion without physical violence or suck it up.
+The debates that followed revealed a few interesting things.
+That freedom of expression is a non-negotiable right and if there were ever a need for compromise, then those who find the speech or other forms of expressions of others offensive must either respond in similar or proportionate fashion without physical violence or suck it up.

 It is the point of rejection of physical violence as a legitimate response to acts that are reasonably considered offensive and abusive that this piece seeks to interrogate.
 A few questions arise from the above;